shan-weiqiang/shan-weiqiang.github.io/_posts/2025-04-20-type-erasure.md

 ## std::function

 After the signature is specified through template paramter, `std::function` variable can be used to store difference kinds of *types*, as long as they both have the same signature.
-This is done through type erasure, by virtual inheritence.
-No matter which type is used to contruct `std::function`, they will be used as *implementation* for a derived class for a callable base class.
-This base class will be stored inside `std::function`.  `std::function` has value semantics and can be copied and moved.
+This is done through type erasure. `std::function` has value semantics and can be copied and moved.
 After the template signature is determined the code for all methods is fixed for the compiler.
-After a `std::function` variable is constructed, the *implementation* binding is fixed.
+After a `std::function` instance is constructed, the *implementation* binding is fixed.

+Note that `std::function` variables, like virtual base class pointers can be re-assigned to other `std::function` instance with the same signature at runtime, just like virtual base class pointers changed to point to other derived class instances.
+This is because, internally, `std::function` erased type for specific implementation type after an instance is constructed.
+Take the `qsort` for example, if i have a class instance that stores `qsort` and `less`, another instance can store `qsort` and `more`, since `less` and `more` have the same signature and are type erased.
+The external API of `std::function` works for any instances(which have different function pointer bindings, which happens at compile time, and have difference implementation code).

 ## std::variant